9 High Street

 Bagenham Farm is situated in the heart of the beautiful Somerset Levels and Moors...8.49 miles away

 Large luxury holiday cottage for parties of 12 to 22 family members or friends including...8.71 miles away

 Cheddar Petruth Paddocks is a place where anyone can rock up and feel immediately at home.8.78 miles away

-Set in the heart Mark - the longest village in England - The Old Chapel is a peaceful and...9.34 miles away
+Set in the heart Mark - the longest village in England - The Old Chapel, self catering...9.34 miles away